-Before your treatment starts, you may be given steroids to reduce the risk of an allergic reaction.
-You'll have these as tablets or intravenously.
+Before your treatment starts you will usually be given drugs called steroids to reduce the risk of an allergic reaction.
+You'll usually have these as tablets for 3 days, starting the day before each cycle of chemotherapy.
+Take these as directed by your treatment team and do not stop taking them without talking to the team first.

-If you have an allergic reaction to paclitaxel, it will probably happen within the first few minutes of your treatment.
-It's more likely to happen the first or second time you have the drug.
+If you have an allergic reaction to docetaxel, it will probably happen within the first few minutes of your treatment.
+It's most likely the first or second time you have the drug.